 In June, Goldman Sachs 10,000 Small Businesses announced the expansion of its program in Ohio to include regional hubs in Cincinnati, Columbus, and Dayton.
 The program has been operating in Cleveland for several years.

-Nationally, nearly 9,000 small business owners from all 50 states, Washington, D.C., and Puerto Rico have graduated from 10,000 Small Businesses.
+To date nationally, nearly 9,000 small business owners from all 50 states, Washington, D.C. and Puerto Rico have graduated from 10,000 Small Businesses.
 The program's results include:

 - 67 percent of graduates see revenue growth six months after completing the program

 - 47 percent report creating new jobs six months after completing the program

 For more information about 10,000 Small Businesses, contact Cincinnati State's Workforce Development Center at (513) 569-1643.